 To help with this chore, many Pico owners set up an inconspicuous vase next to the aquarium that acts as a freshwater reservoir and installs a tiny ATO (Automatic Top-Off) system to automatically replace the evaporated water

-The AutoAqua XP at Marine Depot is perfect for this task as its tiny form allows it to be hidden out of sight, yet perform a very helpful task!
+The AutoAqua Smart ATO at Amazon.com is perfect for this task as its tiny form allows it to be hidden out of sight, yet perform a very helpful task!